 Director of Operations

 Fane has over 12 years of local and international work experience, with an emphasis on Organizational Development.
 Her education in Tonga, Australia, UK and India has allowed her to acquire a wealth of international exposure from an early age.
 Fane contributed to the strengthening of Tonga-Japan relations, for several years, during her role as Private Secretary to the Japanese Ambassador to Tonga.
-Fane holds a BA (Gender Studies) and an MA in Diplomacy, Law and Business.
+Fane holds a BA (Gender Studies) from the University of Sydney, Australia and an MA in Diplomacy, Law and Business from O. P. Jindal Global University, India.